Cooking With Ayeh

 • Add the salad ingredients to a large bowl with half of the crispy pita chips

-• When ready to serve, pour over the dressing and toss it well - taste for seasoning.
-Top with the remaining pita chips and enjoy a delicious crunchy Fattoush Salad on the side of falafel and hummus for the perfect meal
+• When ready to serve, pour over the dressing and toss it well.
+Top with the remaining pita chips and enjoy your crunchy Fattoush Salad on the side of falafel and hummus for the perfect meal

 ⭐️ Final Step!
 Would love if you left a rating and comment to let me know how it went.
 Your feedback helps inspire others and means alot ❤️